What is digital accessibility and why it matters.

 Despite the benefits of creating accessible sales and marketing content, it can unfortunately be hard to keep up with the demand.

-But we’re here to help.
-We know what it takes to write for web accessibility and create accessible content.
-You’ll be hard-pressed to find another team who’s passionate about accessibility like us 😉 Contact us today.
+But I’m here to help.
+I know what it takes to write for web accessibility and create accessible content.
+You’ll be hard-pressed to find another person who’s passionate about accessibility like me.
+Reach out today.